-In 2016 and 2018, our three PRC subsidiaries, namely, Zhejiang Ebang, Ebang IT and Hangzhou Dewang, entered into several tenancy property management agreements with Zhejiang Wansi Computer Manufacturing Company Limited, or Zhejiang Wansi.
+From 2016 through 2019, our three PRC subsidiaries, namely, Zhejiang Ebang, Ebang IT and Hangzhou Dewang, entered into several tenancy property management agreements with Zhejiang Wansi Computer Manufacturing Company Limited, or Zhejiang Wansi.
 The lease terms range from two to three years.
 Zhejiang Wansi is 68.68% owned by the spouse of Mr. Dong Hu, our controlling shareholder, chairman of the board of directors and chief executive office.
 Zhejiang Wansi is therefore an associate of Mr. Dong Hu.
-In 2018 and the nine months ended September 30, 2019, lease expenses paid to Zhejiang Wansi was US\$0.04 million and US\$0.02 million, respectively.
-As of September 30, 2019, the aggregate outstanding lease expenses due to Zhejiang Wansi was US\$0.01 million.
+In 2018 and 2019, lease expenses from Zhejiang Wansi were approximately US\$37,000 and US\$30,000 respectively.
+As of the date of this prospectus, the aggregate outstanding lease expenses due to Zhejiang Wansi are approximately US\$5,000.